 We are pleased to announce that following rigorous testing by the Singer Community, Singer 5 for Linux and Windows are now ready for production use.

-The point is not that the company was lying about the community testing.
-I have no idea if they were or not.
-But they were oblivious to how much it looked like they were lying.
-Since neither the version control repository nor the issue tracker gave any indication that the alleged rigorous testing had occurred, the company should either not have made the claim in the first place, or provided a clear link to some tangible result of that testing ("We found 278 bugs; click here for details").
+The point is not that the company was lying about the "rigorous testing" by the community (though I suspect they were).
+The point is that they were oblivious to how much it looked like they were lying.
+Since neither the version control repository nor the ticket tracker gave any indication that the alleged rigorous testing had occurred, the company should either not have made the claim in the first place, or should have provided a clear link to some tangible result of that testing ("We found 278 bugs; click here for details").
 The latter would have allowed anyone to get a handle on the level of community activity very quickly.
 As it was, it only took me a few minutes to determine that whatever this community testing was, it had not left traces in any of the usual places.
 That's not a lot of effort, and I'm sure I'm not the only one who took the trouble.